Mexico breaks ground on new airport project outside capital

 The president has been criticized by some for canceling Texcoco, whose partially built crisscross foundations can be seen by passengers landing at and taking off from Benito Juarez.
 And local groups argue that Santa Lucia has environmental risks and was pushed through without consulting indigenous people.

-"We still have time to protect the rights, traditions, way of life ... of those peoples upon whom this country was built," José Antonio Lara Duque, president of the Zeferino Ladrillero Human Rights Center, said in a statement Thursday.
+"We still have time to protect the rights, traditions, way of life ... of those peoples upon whom this country was built," José Antonio Lara Duque, president of the Zeferino Ladrillero Human Rights Center, said in a statement.

 "Otherwise you condemn us to the destruction our relationship with Mother Earth and that is what has other people destroying the planet," Lara Duque added.
 "Let us not do that, Mr. President Andrés Manuel López Obrador."